seezee/WP-FOFT-Loader/readme.md

 3. Select wp-foft-loader.zip from your computer
 4. Click “Install Now”
 5. Activate the plugin in the Plugin dashboard
-6. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.
+6. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### USING FTP
 1. Download the WP FOFT Loader ZIP file
 2. Extract the WP FOFT Loader ZIP file to your computer
 3. Upload the “wp-foft-loader” directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin’s dashboard
-5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.
+5. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### DOWNLOAD FROM GITHUB
 1. Download the plugin via https://github.com/seezee/WP-FOFT-Loader